Rohithegade02/trello/README.md

 -   **Create, update, and manage tasks** across different columns.
 -   **Drag-and-drop** functionality for task movement between columns.
+-   **Custom drag-and-drop** logic to enhance app performance and provide a smoother user experience.
 -   **User authentication**: Sign up, log in, and log in via Google.
 -   **User profiles** with avatars.
 -   **Task sorting** and **searching** capabilities.